 Other considerations

 Students who receive an admission offer to the accelerated program can accept or decline the offer of admission but cannot defer.
+Students enrolling in the accelerated program must have an undergraduate degree conferred before starting their second year, sometimes referred to as their graduate year, in the program.
 Students enrolling in the accelerated program also must formally apply for regular Graduate School admission during their final year of undergraduate study by filling out the Graduate School online application and submitting an updated resume.
 Because accelerated students are in a program that has special approval and has been vetted by the Graduate School, accelerated students are not eligible to complete dual, double, joint, or combined degree programs.
 Applicants to the accelerated program are not considered for fellowships, assistantships, or scholarships.
 However, it is not uncommon for accelerated students to find graduate assistantships in other departments on campus in their second year in the program as matriculated graduate students.

 Prerequisites